ArchieMeng/anime2x-multibackend/README.md

 python main.py -g 0 -a 3 -n 1 -m noise_scale -i test.mp4
 ```
 gpu to use: -g --gpu int

 models type: -a --arch ['VGG7', '0', 'UpConv7', '1', 'ResNet10', '2', 'UpResNet10', '3']

 denoise strength: -n --noise_level [0, 1, 2, 3]

 processing method: -m --method ['noise', 'scale', 'noise_scale']

-`All the image-related processing options are directly passed to waifu2x-chainer.
-For more info of such options, please turn to waifu2x-chainer.`
+`NOTE: All the image-related processing options are directly passed to waifu2x-chainer.
+For more info about such options, please turn to waifu2x-chainer which is the dependency of this project.`

 #### simply scale video and output with video codec HEVC & extension
 ```bash
 python main.py -i video.mkv -m scale --vcodec libx265
 ```

+## License
+This software is distributed under the [Apache2.0 license](https://raw.github.com/ArchieMeng/anime2x-chainer/master/LICENSE.txt).

+In particular, please be aware that

+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.

+Translated to human words:

+*In case your use of the software forms the basis of copyright infringement, or you use the software for any other illegal purposes, the authors cannot take any responsibility for you.*

+We only ship the code here, and how you are going to use it is left to your own discretion.